Rohise/hello_world/README.md

 can't into reading from and writing to files.

 For folks who just hop around repos, sorry for dissapointing you all.

+Soditall, gonna actually add a hello world "program".
+Warning: I like my synthetics to be foul-mouthed.